Meet our Stay Kind team, patrons & ambassadors as well as the Take Kare team, who are dedicated to our vision.

 In 2020, Michelle developed the Stay Kind 50 Walks Project and the Stay Kind 50 Acts of Kindness Project.
 Both projects promote the importance of kindness and the difference this can have on individuals and within a community.
 Both projects were highly received and have a strong national and international following.

-Young Community Kindness Champions
+Junior Community Kindness Champions

 Samantha and Brian

 Samantha (12) and Brian (10) are from Toowoomba.